Minecrafter5K/World-of-Fossils/README.md

-# The World of Fossils
+# World of Fossils
 A Database of Fossils for the German competition "Jugent Forscht"!

+## Infos
+World of fossils ist eine Datenbank, in die jeder seine 3D Fossilien hochladen, ansehen oder Kommentieren kann!